San7o/hive-operator/docs/DESIGN.md

 what rights, as well as who tried to check the permissions.

-The eBPF program will log information only if said function is called on an inode present in an `HiveData` resource.
+The eBPF program will log information only if said function is called on an inode present in an `KiveData` resource.
 The loader will fetch those inodes from the CRD and send them to the eBPF program via a map, that is an array of inodes.